In Search of Memphre

 Lake Memphremagog between Newport, VT and Magog, QC

-In Search of Memphre is a 25 mile international swim limited to no more than 10 swimmers in 2017.
+In Search of Memphre is a 25 mile international swim on Lake Memphremagog between Newport, Vermont and Magog, Quebec.
 It is a substantial, freshwater ultra marathon swim.
 This amateur swim was started in 2011 on the tenth anniversary of 9/11, in part to promote a more open border with our Canadian friends and to search for that elusive, swimmer friendly, lake creature, Memphre (c).
-The swim is hosted by Kingdom Games and the Northeast Kingdom Open Water Swimming Association in collaboration with Barbara Malloy, of Newport, Vermont, Vermont’s 1st Lady Dracontologist and the International Dracontology Society of Lake Memphremagog.

 All swimmers must have significant open water swimming experience and be deemed qualified by our vetting committee.
 At a minimum, sometime prior to The Search, they should have completed a 15 to 20 mile swim and at least three hours of night swimming.

 Swimmers will also be reviewed for good spirit and commitment to their community.
 They should be committed not only to completion of this swim, but also to the support of their fellow swimmers, to the search for our elusive and beloved lake creature Memphre, to serve as ambassadors of peace in the promotion of a more open border, and to the support of charitable work.

 The swim is hosted, organized, and supported by Kingdom Games, Inc. and the Northeast Kingdom Open Water Swimming Association in collaboration with Barbara Malloy, of Newport, Vermont, Vermont’s 1st Lady Dracontologist.